qfizik/quantum-art-generator/README.md

 If you want to run it on a actual quantum device, or just have a local copy of this follow the following step:

-1. Clone the git repository from [Github](https://github.com/quantum-kittens/quantum-prompt-generator).
+1. Clone the git repository from [Github](https://github.com/quantum-kittens/quantum-prompt-generator) or git clone https://github.com/quantum-kittens/quantum-prompt-generator.git.
 2. `cd` into the git repository.
 3. Execute `pip install -r requirements.txt`.
 4. Execute `export FLASK_APP=app.py`